tarantool/tarantool/changelogs/unreleased/gh-6247-broken-error-message.md

 ## bugfix/core

-* Fix an error message that happened in very specific case during mvcc operation (gh-6247)
+* Fixed the error message that happened in a very specific case during MVCC operation (gh-6247).